 Hoist slings should be single resident use, e.g. labelled for use by a named resident and should not be used by any other person.
 They should be on a cleaning schedule, laundered regularly and whenever visibly soiled.
 Records of laundering should be maintained.
+It is recommended that a supply of spare hoist slings are available to facilitate the laundering process.

-Care homes who disregard this information and prepare single use devices for further use, may be transferring legal liability for the safe performance of the product from the manufacturer to themselves, or the organisation that employs them.
+Care homes who disregard this information and prepare 'single use' or 'single resident use' devices for further use, may be transferring legal liability for the safe performance of the product from the manufacturer to themselves, or the organisation that employs them.